 Award Recipients will be listed following our first Professional Fire Fighter Program - Flex.

-The ESA Professional Fire Fighter Program - Flex is blended training over seventeen weeks.
+The ESA Professional Fire Fighter Program - Flex is blended training (part-time online studey and full-time practical).

 Weeks 1- 14 - Part-time